Suspect in fatal stabbing of Cash App founder pleads not guilty - KESQ

 SAN FRANCISCO (AP) — Tech consultant Nima Momeni pleaded not guilty Thursday to a murder charge in the stabbing death of Cash App founder Bob Lee on the streets of San Francisco.

-Judge Victor Hwang ordered Momeni kept him in jail without bail, saying there was a high probability his release could result in great bodily harm to others.
-Momeni, who appeared in an orange jumpsuit, did not speak and his attorney Paula Canny entered the plea on his behalf.
+San Francisco Superior Court Judge Victor Hwang ordered Momeni, 38, kept in jail without bail, saying his release posed a public safety risk.
+Momeni, who appeared in an orange sweatshirt and pants, did not speak, and his attorney Paula Canny entered the plea on his behalf.

-Lee’s death on April 4 shocked San Francisco’s tech community.
-He created Cash App, a mobile payment service, and was the chief product officer of the cryptocurrency MobileCoin.

-He was found outside a condominium building with three stab wounds, including one in the heart, shortly after 2:30 a.m. and was taken to a hospital where he later died.
+The case has drawn national attention, partly given Lee’s status in the tech world.
+Lee was found with three stab wounds, including one to the heart, shortly after 2:30 a.m.
+April 4 and was taken to a hospital, where he later died.
+He was found in the Rincon Hill neighborhood in downtown San Francisco, which has tech offices and condominiums but little activity in the early morning hours.

+Lee, 43, created Cash App, a mobile payment service, and was the chief product officer of the cryptocurrency MobileCoin.
+He was mourned as a loving father of two who made friends wherever he went.

-Prosecutors say Momeni, 38, drove Lee to a secluded spot and stabbed him over an apparent dispute related to Momeni’s sister, Khazar Elyassnia.
+Prosecutors have not provided a motive but say Momeni stabbed Lee after a dispute related to Momeni’s sister, Khazar Elyassnia.
 She appeared in court Thursday alongside Momeni’s mother.

+Assistant District Attorney Omid Talai argued Thursday to detain Momeni without bail, saying that the defendant drove Lee to a secluded spot and used a knife that was part of a unique kitchen set belonging to his sister.
+Police recovered a knife with a 4-inch blade at the scene.

-Prosecutors said that Momeni’s DNA was found on the blade handle of the knife and Lee’s blood was on the blade.
+Talai said that analysis showed Momeni’s DNA on the handle of the knife and Lee’s DNA on the bloody blade and no evidence that Lee had touched the handle, contradicting Canny’s claim of self-defense for her client.

-Canny acknowledged the two men argued in the car before the incident.
-She said Momeni’s actions were both a measure of self-defense and an accident.
+But Canny said that Momeni did not drive Lee to a secluded spot with the aim of killing him.
+Instead, she said, Lee directed him to pull over after calling an Uber because the two had argued.
+The last time Momeni saw Lee, Canny said, Lee was standing upright and walking away.

-“People can have a fight and not know that somebody’s been mortally wounded,” she told reporters outside court.
+“People can have a fight and not know that somebody’s been mortally wounded,” she said in court, later adding, “Every one of us, including my client, is heartbroken that Bob Lee died.”

-Momeni was arrested last month and charged with murder based on surveillance video and testimony from a friend who was with Lee the day before he died.
-Details were outlined in a motion to detain Momeni.
+Canny said Momeni has strong ties to the community and needs to stay and fight the charges or else face deportation to Iran, which would separate him from the two people he loves most, his mother and sister.
+Momeni is not a U.S. citizen.

+Outside the courtroom, she described the encounter as “a cross between self-defense and accident.
+There was no premeditation deliberation.”

+Momeni was arrested last month at his home in Emeryville, which is across the bay from San Francisco.

-The two men had been hanging out with Elyassnia, Momeni’s sister, the day before the stabbing, according to the motion.
-The friend, who was not identified by prosecutors, said Momeni later questioned Lee about whether his sister had been engaging in inappropriate behavior and Lee said she had not.
+An unnamed friend of Lee told homicide investigators they had been hanging out and drinking with Momeni’s sister the day before the stabbing, prosecutors said in a motion to detain Momeni without bail.

+The friend said Momeni later questioned Lee about whether his sister was doing drugs or otherwise engaging in inappropriate behavior and Lee said she had not.

-The friend and Lee later parted ways, and surveillance video showed Lee entering the Millennium Tower, where Elyassnia lives, just after midnight.
+The friend and Lee later parted ways, and surveillance video showed Lee entering the posh Millennium Tower downtown, where Elyassnia lives with her husband, a prominent plastic surgeon.
 Video footage then showed Lee and Momeni leaving the building together shortly after 2 a.m. and driving off in Momeni’s car.

-Prosecutors say that Momeni drove to a dark and secluded spot, in an area of condos and empty tech offices, and attacked Lee with a kitchen knife.
-He then sped away “and left victim to slowly die,” according to the motion.